girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Iris Dataset Classification/README.md

 ## INFORMATION ABOUT DATASET

-To share my understanding of the concept and techniques I know, I have used Iris dataset which will help to make you understand the concept of different Machine Learning algorithm using different approaches.
+* To share my understanding of the concept and techniques I know, I have used Iris dataset which will help to make you understand the concept of different Machine Learning algorithm using different approaches.

 * The dataset consist four independent variables and one dependent variable:

-1. Features: sepal_length, sepal_width, petal_length, petal_width
+   * Features: sepal_length, sepal_width, petal_length, petal_width

-2. Label: Species
+   * Labels: Species

 ## DESCRIPTION
 The dataset consist of labeled data to develop a model we need to used supervised and unsupervised Machine Learning Algorithm technique.